TonnyGaric/VanillaHN/README.md

 ### 2. Running
 - Open `index.html` in your webbrowser.

+Note that you must enable JavaScript in your webbrowser.
+If for what ever reason it is not, and you do not know how to enable it, read and follow the instructions from [this website](https://www.enable-javascript.com/).

 ## Contributing
 Feel free to contribute to VanillaHN.
 Be sure to review the [contributing guidelines](https://github.com/TonnyGaric/VanillaHN/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/TonnyGaric/VanillaHN/blob/master/CODE_OF_CONDUCT.md).